kamicane/elements/doc/elements.md

 ### Returns

-If only the name argument is passed:
+If only the name parameter is passed:

 - the value of the attribute

-If the name and value arguments are passed:
+If the name and value parameters are passed:

 - the elements instance